barrelstrength/sprout-docs/docs/seo/elements-without-urls.md

+---
+date: 2018-06-25
+description: The Metadata Field can be used on Elements like Users and Tags, that do not support URLs by default.
+---

 # Elements Without URLs

 The [Metadata Field](./element-metadata-field.md) can be used on Elements like Users and Tags, that do not support URLs by default.
 To manage metadata on Non-URL-Enabled Elements you will need to: